-The water furnished to East Orange and South Orange consumers is primarily from artesian wells.
-Artesian wells are deep wells.
-Not all underground wells are artesian wells; some are shallow wells.
+The water furnished to East Orange consumers is primarily from wells.
+Some wells are deep wells.
+Not all underground wells are deep wells; some are shallow wells.
 These shallow wells are located in unconfined aquifers where water levels rise and fall according to the amount of rainfall in the area, making them unreliable.
 Shallow wells are also more easily contaminated because they are less protected from things such as oil spills and chemical pollutants.

 Artesian wells are located in lower confined aquifers.
 Water enters the aquifer from the highest level of the aquifer, and when a well is drilled at a lower level, pressure from the surface forces the water out of the artesian well.

 How These Wells Formed

 During the glacial period when part of North America was covered with an ice cap, the northern part of New Jersey to as far south as Perth Amboy and as far west as Summit and east to Belvidere was covered by ice.
 As the ice gradually melted and the southern edge of the cap retreated towards the north, millions of tons of gravel, sand and rock were deposited in layers in the various valleys.
 In time, these beds of sand and gravel were covered with various layers of hard clay and earth as a result of disintegration and erosion from the mountain ranges.
 The melting ice created the great Passaic Aquifer.